 Unshaded sidewalks and pathways can reach high and, at times, dangerous levels of heat in the summer.
-Analysis for the Silver Spring Central Business District (CBD) revealed a significant temperature difference between shaded and unshaded sidewalks.
-19 While the amount of tree-canopy cover needed to counteract higher temperatures associated with impervious surface cover is not known, one study found that in urban areas, daytime air temperatures were substantially reduced when tree-canopy cover and shade were greater than 40%.
-20 The Countywide Pedestrian Survey found 39% satisfaction countywide with existing shading by trees or buildings.
+Analysis for the Silver Spring Central Business District (CBD) revealed a significant temperature difference between shaded and unshaded sidewalks.18 While the amount of tree-canopy cover needed to counteract higher temperatures associated with impervious surface cover is not known, one study found that in urban areas, daytime air temperatures were substantially reduced when tree-canopy cover and shade were greater than 40%.19 Tree canopy cover will only become more important as climate change increases temperatures over time.
+The Countywide Pedestrian Survey found 39% satisfaction countywide with existing shading by trees or buildings.

-Currently, about 28% of all sidewalk miles in the county are shaded.21 Transit corridor sidewalks have a canopy coverage of 33%, followed by urban area sidewalks at 30%, and exurban/rural area sidewalks at 24%.22
+Currently, about 28% of all sidewalk miles in the county are shaded.20 Transit corridor sidewalks have a canopy coverage of 33%, followed by urban area sidewalks at 30%, and exurban/rural area sidewalks at 24%.21